Collie

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows three active public transport stops in Collie.
-These stops are served by a mix of bus routes, with three routes operating collectively offering 13 weekly passenger trips.
-Transport accessibility is limited, with residents typically located 1764 meters from the nearest stop.
+Collie has three active public transport stops, all serving buses.
+These stops are covered by three different routes that together offer 13 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically living 1764 meters away from the nearest stop.

-Service frequency averages one trip per day across all routes, equating to approximately four weekly trips per individual stop.
+On average, there's one trip per day across all routes, which equals about four weekly trips per individual stop.

 Frequently Asked Questions - Transport